EthanEFung/smartcar_backend_coding_challenge/README.md

 ```

 Be sure to install and check to make sure that the version of node that is
 run is 8.9.4.
+The `npm start` script does work on the newest version of node, and
+the server the current time does run on node 9.4.0.
+Only, nodemon development
+dependency is not supported by the newest version of node.
+In the command line,
-In the command line, you can run `node -v` to check.
+you can run `node -v` to check.
 If node is already installed, and the version is greater than 8.9.4.,
 you can update your version by running `nvm install 8.9.4`.
 A
 notification should appear that notifies that version being used is 8.9.4